 Intercultural Innovation Award

-The award is given to 10 not-for-profit organizations active in the fields of migration and integration; intercultural awareness; education for intercultural citizenship; or be organizations addressing the needs of specific groups in promoting intercultural understanding (e.g. faith-based, youth, women, media, etc.) They must have a track record of managing intercultural projects and willingness to expand their range of action.
+The award is given to 10 not-for-profit organizations promoting intercultural dialogue and fostering diverse and inclusive societies.
+Organizations should be active in the fields of migration and integration; intercultural awareness; education for intercultural citizenship; or be organizations addressing the needs of specific groups in promoting intercultural understanding (e.g. faith-based, youth, women, media, etc.) They must have a track record of managing intercultural projects and willingness to expand their range of action.

-By the end of 2014, the award impacted 88 countries.
-This was almost a three-fold increase from the previous year.
-Additionally, the award has benefited more than 600,000 individuals around the world since its establishment in 2011.
-(View the brochure for the Intercultural Innovation Award)
+By the end of 2020, the award impacted 116 countries.
+Additionally, the award has benefited more than 6 million individuals around the world since its establishment in 2011.

 Intercultural Leaders (www.interculturalleaders.org), developed in partnership with the BMW Group, is an exclusive skills & knowledge-sharing platform for civil society organizations and young leaders working to address cross-cultural tensions.